 📝 Instructions

-To get started, wash your pomegranate well, and dry it off.
+To get started, wash and dry your pomegranate(s) well.

-Then, use a small chef's knife or paring knife to core a shallow circular section off the top of the pomegranate and remove it.
+Then, use a small chef's knife or paring knife to core a shallow circular section off of the top of the pomegranate and remove it.

 Next, carefully make six shallow slices down the pomegranate from top to bottom.
 You only want to go skin deep here so as not to cut through the arils themselves.